 Then they initiated a quenching process that controlled the strength of the interaction between the atoms of the cloud.
 They found that by suddenly making the interactions weaker or stronger, they could generate Sakharov oscillations.

 The universe simulated in Chin’s laboratory measured no more than 70 microns in diameter, approximately the diameter as a human hair.
 “It turns out the same kind of physics can happen on vastly different length scales,” Chin explained.
 “That’s the power of physics.”

 The goal is to better understand the cosmic evolution of a baby universe, the one that existed shortly after the Big Bang.
-It was much smaller then than it is today, having reached a diameter of only a hundred thousand light years by the time it had left the CMB pattern that cosmologists observe on the sky today.
+It was much smaller than it is today, having reached a diameter of only a hundred thousand light years by the time it had left the CMB pattern that cosmologists observe in the sky today.

 In the end, what matters is not the absolute size of the simulated or the real universes, but their size ratios to the characteristic length scales governing the physics of Sakharov oscillations.
 “Here, of course, we are pushing this analogy to the extreme,” Chin said.